 The Process Network Status feature is only available on Windows-based hosts.

-You can customize the severity with which an event is written to the event log by changing the "log errors as" option below the list.
+The severity with which an event is written to the event log can be adjusted by changing the "log errors as" option below the list.
 When a specified process is not active, event 10401 is logged to the event log once.
 When the process becomes active again event 10402 will be logged to the application event log (see also Event Log).

-You can also configure a start-up delay to avoid false notifications for processes that start after the EventSentry service is starting.
+To avoid false positives during system boot, adjust the start-up delay accordingly.
 Simply set the "Start monitoring processes" option to the number of seconds it takes for all processes to be active.

 "Notify at most once every" sets how often an alert is generated when the required process(es) is not active.